odinuv/web/articles/html/index.md

  - start tag and end tag is always required
  - empty tags may be shortened to `<element />`

-XML is a widely used language with many **XML Applications** (here 'application' means interpretation of a XML document, not a program), which are again defined using DTD (Document Type Definition).
+XML is a widely used language with many **XML Applications** (here 'application' means the interpretation of an XML document, not a program), which are again defined using DTD (Document Type Definition).
 An example of a random XML document: